-In close cooperation with relevant international, regional and national organizations, International Forum on Environmental Services of Tropical Forests will be organized in 2013 in a selected country in Latin America.
+In close cooperation with relevant international, regional and national organizations, building on relevant experiences and practice, an International Forum on Environmental Services of Tropical Forests will be organized in 2013 in a selected country in Latin America.
 The Forum will bring policy makers, researchers and academicians, practitioners, civil society, the private sector, and regional and international organizations engaged in the development and implementation of PES mechanisms.
-To this end, specifically the Forum intends
+To this end, specifically the Forum intends:

-- To overview of current PES mechanisms (i.e. government-led/user-led schemes; watershed management, forest/biodiversity conservation, carbon services and other environmental services) and those being developed in support of SFM; - b) To report on the potential and challenge of remuneration systems for compensating environmental services; - To identify the policy, socio-economic and environmental issues for the effective development of PES with a view to make recommendations for further advancement of PES mechanisms at local, national and international levels; and - d) To promote and facilitate cooperation among partners including South-South partnerships and among bilateral and multilateral PES initiatives.
+- a) To explore experiences, opportunities and challenges on how payment of environmental services can help reduce poverty and support SFM with a particular attention to the following issues: - Existing and emerging carbon markets for ARCDM and REDD+ - Biodiversity conservation and sustainable use - Watershed management - Community based ecotourism/landscape - b) To report on the potential and challenge of remuneration systems for compensating environmental services; - c) To identify the policy, legal, socio-economic and environmental issues, including gender, tenure and traditional knowledge, for the effective development of PES with a view to make recommendations for further advancement of PES mechanisms at local, national and international levels; and - d) To promote and facilitate cooperation among partners including South-South partnerships and among bilateral and multilateral PES initiatives.

-The Forum will contribute to facilitating the dissemination and sharing of outcomes and lessons learned from ITTO project work in PES in member countries, and from other existing relevant experiences on environmental services.
+The Forum will contribute to facilitating the dissemination and sharing of outcomes and lessons learned from ITTO project work in PES in member countries, and from other existing relevant experiences on environmental services .
 It will also allow for the presentation of other experiences from concerned organizations, namely UNFCCC, CBD, FAO, and IUCN.